• The components of the course

 Theoretical tests and examination

 There will be ongoing theoretical exercises and a major test covering related theory at the end of the 1st and the 2nd year, enabling the participants to assess their grasp of theory and their progress as a whole.
 The 3rd year ends with an examination module where participants will be individually tested in all subjects on the course.
 In special circumstances participants may choose to undergo examination before the 3rd year, in which case the exam module costs (DKK) 9.000.
-When the exam module is taken as part of the full 3-Year Course, the costs are included in the course fee.
+When the exam module is taken as part of the full 3-year CVT Singer/Singing Teacher Diploma Course, the costs are included in the course fee.

 Upon successfully having completed the course appertaining examination, a diploma granting authorization to teach Complete Vocal Technique is issued.
 Diploma trained singing teachers are encouraged to participate in a singing teacher think-tank.
 This is a network of singing teachers who meet in order to remain updated on the latest developments at home and abroad, discussing teaching skills and exchanging know-how and experience.